News Article

 On very rare occasions a tenancy agreement may have a clause allowing you to serve notice to leave early, but if yours doesn't have one you can normally only be released or have the terms of the tenancy changed if the landlord agrees to it.
 This is still the case, even if you never moved in.

-Most landlords will only agree to end the tenancy early if there is a replacement tenant to take over from you - you can try advertising on social media groups for Keele students, the Keele Studentpad message board, and Spareroom.
+We advise students to talk to their landlord about why they want to leave and see if the landlord is willing to negotiate.
+Most landlords will only agree to end the tenancy early if there is a replacement tenant to take over from you - you can try advertising to students on our new Find a Housemate platform, which is intended to help students who are wanting to leave their contract connect with those who are househunting.
+You can also look on social media groups for Keele students, Keele Studentpad message board, and Spareroom.
 Landlords can also look for a new tenant, but you would be responsible for any advertising costs they incur.

 Can I negotiate with the landlord?